liangyy/misc-tools/pyemma/README.md

 Here I provide a light weight variance component solver on the basis of [EMMA](http://mouse.cs.ucla.edu/emma/).
-Currently, I only implemented no-covariate version.
+Currently, I implemented both MLE and REML based estimations.
 The solver uses Python numpy as backend.

 It provides the following minimal functionality: